CharmingDays/kurusaki_voice/readme.md

-# This repository's purpose is just an EXAMPLE code for the video in playing audio from heroku.
+# This repository's purpose is just an EXAMPLE code for streaming audio in discord from heroku.
+#### Please feel free to create pull requests or issue posts on this repository.
 #### For command help menu, mention the bot and type help or enter `s.help`
 ### You will require build packs in Heroku for your bot to be able to play audio on discord.
 #### You will only need the ffmpeg buildpack [`jonathanong-ffmpeg`](https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git) and the opuslib [Crazycatz00-opus](https://github.com/Crazycatz00/heroku-buildpack-libopus.git).
 The other ffmpeg buildpacks are optional replacements for [`jonathanong-ffmpeg`](https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git)